amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 ---

-In this post, I discuss a problem (and its solution) I encountered while working with AWS (Amazon Web Services) Network ACLs, docker containers and ephermal port ranges.
+In this post, I discuss a problem (and its solution) I encountered while working with AWS (Amazon Web Services) Network ACLs, docker containers and ephemeral port ranges.
 # Infrastructure setup

 A Linux EC2 instance with `docker` engine running in a VPC with inbound and outbound traffic controlled by Network ACLs.